-In either case, having cash available to use frees you to be able to make better decisions when the time comes.
+In either case, having cash available to use frees you and your family to be able to make better decisions when the time comes.

 A Simple 5-Step Strategy to Save More Money

-Just being aware of how you’re spending money allows you more freedom to make decisions that are aligned with your value system.
+Just being aware of where your money is going allows you more freedom to make decisions that are aligned with your value system.

-The point of cash flow awareness is to free up money each month.
+The point of cashflow awareness is to free up money you could save each month.

 Start with what’s comfortable now.
-A great goal is to work up to saving at least 20 – 30% of your monthly income.
-If you have 5% or 10% today, start there, take action, and continue to adjust and ratchet it up where you can.
+A great savings goal is to work up to saving at least 20 – 30% of your monthly income.
+Start saving 5% or 10% today, take action, and continue to adjust and ratchet it up where you can.

-Put your monthly cash flow into savings.
+Put your monthly surplus into savings.
 If we adjusted the equation to be more direct, it would look like this:

 Income – Expenses = SAVINGS